goblinfactory/protoactor-dotnet/examples/Patterns/Saga/readme.md

  > a long-lived transaction that can be written as a sequence of transactions that can be interleaved with other transactions

  It also says that
- > the system guarentees that either all the transactions in a saga are successfully completed or compensatmg transactions are run to amend a  partial execution
+ > the system guarantees that either all the transactions in a saga are successfully completed or compensating transactions are run to amend a  partial execution

  For each step in a business process, given a failure, there should be a compensating step that rolls-back the state of the system to what it would have been before the step was applied.
 The whole process is managed by something called a Saga Execution Component.
 A good introduction to the Saga pattern is [Distributed Sagas: A Protocol for Coordinating Microservices](https://www.youtube.com/watch?v=0UTOLRTwOX0&t=1696s) by Caitie McCaffrey,